dylanrenwick/BrainFlump/README.md

 # BrainFlump

-A Turing Tarpit that uses a Dump as its memory model, rather than a Stack, Tree, Heap, Queue or Tape.
+A Turing Tarpit that uses a Dump and a Cell as its memory model, rather than a Stack, Tree, Heap, Queue or Tape.

 What's a Dump?
 It's a big unordered blop of values that just spits out a random value when you pop from it.
+A Cell is a single numerical value.

 Have fun!